4 DAYS FROM $599

 Experience Koblenz and the Upper Middle Rhine Valley

-Enjoy a relaxing morning of scenic cruising on the Rhine as you make your way to Koblenz, a city more than 2,000-years-old strategically set at the confluence of the Rhine and Moselle rivers.
+Wake up in Koblenz, a city more than 2,000-years-old strategically set at the confluence of the Rhine and Moselle rivers.
 From the wedge-shaped headland where the waters meet, known as Deutsches Eck or "German Corner," a giant equestrian statue of Kaiser Wilhelm I overlooks the united rivers.
 Upon arrival, you'll enjoy a walking tour of this charming town.
 In the afternoon, you'll enjoy scenic cruising through the Upper Middle Rhine Valley, a UNESCO World Heritage Site, with commentary from the ship's bridge on the legend of Lorelei.
 This UNESCO World Heritage Site is known for its fine Riesling wines along with its ties to the Roman Empire.

 See the Gutenberg Bible in Mainz and learn how to paint